dangtuanhuy/assembla-to-jira-migration/README.md

 $ ruby 14-jira_update_status.rb # => data/jira/:space/jira-update-status.csv
 ```

+Important: the Jira API requests MUST be made with an Authorization Header constructed with the `reporter_name` (issue creator), otherwise a `403 Forbidden` error will be returned.

 ### Update ticket associations

 For the default Assembla associations the relationship names are: